 \subsubsection{Preferences}

 Households have time separable expected utility over consumption streams.
 We assume that the felicity function takes the constant relative risk aversion form with coefficient $\gamma$.
-Hence, household rank stochastic consumption stream according to:
+Hence, households rank stochastic consumption stream according to

 where $\beta$ denotes their patience.